Reinforcement Learning for Durable Algorithmic Recourse: Motivating example

 \section{Motivating example}

 To demonstrate the limitations of existing recourse methods, we examine a Ph.D. admission process.
-Decisions on admissions are determined by an automated system $M(\cdot)$ that evaluates applicants using criteria such as their GPA, educational background, publications, awards, extracurricular activities, English proficiency, and admission test scores.
-Admission is granted to the top $k$ applicants, where $k$ remains a constant value representing the number of seats available annually.
+Decisions on admissions are supported by a screening system $M(\cdot)$ that evaluates applicants using criteria such as their GPA, educational background, publications, awards, extracurricular activities, English proficiency, and admission test scores.
+Admission to the next stage is granted to the top $k$ applicants, where $k$ remains a constant value representing the number of seats available annually.

 The goal is to provide rejected candidates with actionable recommendations---feature changes likely to lead to future acceptance, such as, for example, ``Upgrade your education from Bachelor's to Master's'', or ``Increase your test score from 65\% to 70\%''.
 The motivation for this goal is highlighted by~\citet{venkatasubramanian2020philosophical}: recourse is a fundamental right, and people should be empowered to reverse impactful algorithmic decisions through feasible actions.